20+ Useful Ideas to Improve Your Company Culture

 Identify the behaviors that demonstrate the company’s values and goals.
 Reward the employees who are exhibiting those behaviors.
 Let their fellow employees know about it.
 This strategy will encourage other employees to adopt similar behaviors and keep your top performers engaged in their work.

 Providing employees with flexibility is an excellent idea for improving company culture.
-It shows that the company realizes that their staff has a life and commitments outside of their work and that both are important.
+It shows that company wide, leadership realizes that work-life balance should be respected.
+Their staff has a life and commitments outside of their work and that both are important.

 Work flexibility takes on many faces, depending on the employee’s stage of life and their needs.
 Pregnant employees and their partners may need to take time away from work for medical appointments.
 Parents may need to go to school events during work hours from time to time.
 An employee who also cares for a family member may need flexibility to work from home or on a compressed work week (3 x 12 hour days) to accommodate their employee and caregiver roles.